firefly-iii/firefly-iii.org/about-general.md

 If you decide you want to run Firefly III yourself (this is the mandatory next step), you should check out the menu under "using Firefly III".

-Soon, you can also find Firefly III on the Sandstorm.io app market!
+You can also find Firefly III on the Sandstorm.io app market, and run it using Heroku.

 ### Finally...